niliand/vscode_remote_udp/README.md

 ## How to use extension
 - You can install extension using vsix file (e.g. vs_plugin/udp-fs-provider-0.0.1.vsix).
 - In VSCode select Extensions, Select ... at the top and Install from VSIX...
-- Edit your configuration file and add fields list above ()
+- Edit your configuration file and add fields listed above (hostname and key)
 - Open Command Palette (Ctrl+P or Ctrl+Cmd+P)
 - Find command "Open UDP FS File" or "Open UDP FS Folder"
 - Enter URI with prefix udpfs:// e.g. for folder: udpfs:///home/username/my_project/